 Image: Detroit residents arrive to get tested for COVID-19 at a drive-thru testing site that Rocket Companies helped launch.

-But this past year, Rocket Companies helped build an ark—a room-for-everyone lifeboat that helped the entire city of Detroit navigate COVID.
+This past year, Rocket Companies helped build an ark—a room-for-everyone lifeboat that helped the entire city of Detroit navigate COVID.

 The family of technology companies helped coordinate citywide COVID testing, enabled the production of millions of masks, and made sure Detroit’s public school students all had tablets and hotspots for remote learning.